 The Founder’s capital was prescribed by the Law in the amount of HRK 7 billion, the payment schedule of which is determined by the Government of the Republic of Croatia.

-HBOR is rated by the following international rating agencies: Moody’s Investors Service (Ba2) and Standard & Poor’s (BB+).
+HBOR is rated by the international rating agency Standard & Poor’s (BBB+, stable).